dulari2023/Data_Analytics_Portfolio/README.md

 Welcome to My Data Analytics Portfolio!

-I am a recent graduate with an MSc in Mathematics and professional certificates in Data Analysis.
-My expertise includes Spreadsheets, SQL, Tableau, Python, and R, with a solid understanding of data analytics techniques such as data cleaning, analysis, visualization, report writing, and critical thinking.
+I am a graduate with an MSc in Mathematics and hold professional certificates in Data Analysis.
+I have expertise in spreadsheets, SQL, Tableau, Python, and R, along with a strong understanding of data analytics techniques such as data cleaning, analysis, visualization, report writing, and critical thinking.

 Within this portfolio, you will find a collection of projects highlighting my data analytics skills.
 I've showcased my work using tools such as Google Sheets and SQL.
 These projects demonstrate my ability to extract valuable insights from large and complex datasets.
 In addition to my technical skills, I take pride in my strong analytical, problem-solving, and critical thinking skills.